bisnad/MotionContinuation/rnn_interactive_pos/README.md

 ##### Model Settings

 The model consists of one or several [Long Short Term Memory](https://www.researchgate.net/publication/13853244_Long_Short-Term_Memory) (LSTM) layers.
 By default, there are 2 layers and 512 units per layer.
 Also, by default, the model takes as input a motion sequence that is 64 frames long.
 These settings need to be identical to the ones used when training the motion continuation model.
-To use different model settings and/or a different length for the input motion sequence, the the following source code in the file `rnn.py` or `rnn_interactive.py` has to be modified:
+To use different model settings and/or a different length for the input motion sequence, the the following source code in the file`rnn_interactive_pos.py` has to be modified:

 ```
 sequence_length = 64